 It is also possible to reach the city center from the airport by city buses.
 You can get to Parnell Square in 25 minutes by bus number 747, which departs every 20 minutes from the airport.

 In addition, the buses 16, 16C, 33, 41 and 41C departing from the airport will also take you to various points at Parnell Square.

 It takes about 20 minutes to reach O'Connell in the city center by taxi departing from the gates of Terminal 1 and Terminal 2.

 There are 8 car rental offices at the airport.
 You can rent a car from these car rental offices, three of which operate on pre-booking system.
 Once you rent a car, all you need to do is to take the Swords Road to reach the city center.
 Then you should drive through the Coolock road and take the "City Center – Dublin Port" turning and head to Parnell Square.
 This road will lead you directly to O'Connell.Last Updated: 28 Apr 2017

 Wingie directly gathers and compares instant data of all airlines that have flights from your preferred departure point to your Dublin destination.
 You can see all Dublin flights together for the date you are looking for and choose the most suitable flight ticket.

 Dublin flights are organized to Dublin Airport.

 London-Dublin 1 hour 30 minutes.

-Aer Lingus organizes direct flights to Dublin from London.
-Turkish Airlines organizes direct flights to Dublin from Istanbul.
+Aer Lingus organizes direct flights to Dublin from Madrid.